Lee Solters

-Lee Solters, (June 23, 1919 – May 18, 2009) born Nathan Cohen, was an American press agent who used his flamboyant style to represent celebrities from stage, movies and sports including 26 years with Frank Sinatra.
+Lee Solters (born Nathan Cohen, June 23, 1919 – May 18, 2009) was an American press agent and publicist known for his flamboyant promotional style and long career representing prominent figures in entertainment, theater, and music.
+For over 60 years, he handled publicity for more than 300 Broadway productions, including My Fair Lady, The King and I, and Funny Girl, and for performers including Yul Brynner, Barbara Streisand, the Beatles, and Led Zeppelin.

+Solters was best known for his 26 year collaboration with Frank Sinatra and his publicity stunts that helped shape modern celebrity promotion.
+Prior to entering public relations, he served as a Stars and Stripes writer during World War II and later co-founded several major agencies including Solters & O'Rourke and Solters/Roskin/Friedman, with offices in New York and Los Angeles.

 Early life and career

 Born Nathan Cohen in Brooklyn, New York on June 23, 1919, to Jewish parents (Jacob and Gussie) Cohen, Solters attended New York University, where he studied advertising and journalism.
 After being drafted into the United States Army, he became a writer for Stars and Stripes, the official newspaper of the United States Armed Forces.

 After leaving military service, he went into the public relations business with his own company in 1948, achieving early success with stories about clients planted in the columns of Army Archerd, Hedda Hopper and Walter Winchell.
 He had as many as 60 employees working for him, resisting offers to be bought out by other firms over the years with his insistence that he remain his own boss.
 Solters began to gain success as his firm Solters & O'Rourke (with partner James J. O'Rourke) gathered clients.
 Broadway publicist Harvey Sabinson joined the firm, adding his theater division, changing the company's name to Solters, O'Rourke and Sabinson.
 When Sabinson left to head the League of N.Y.
 Theatres and Producers, the firm was renamed Solters/Roskin (later Solters/Roskin/Friedman) with Solters heading the west coast branch (in Los Angeles) and Sheldon Roskin heading the east coast branch (in New York City).
 Monroe Friedman was added to the firm's partnership, assisting Solters on the west coast.
 A collection of press materials generated by the agency is part of the permanent collection of the New York Public Library.

 In 1991, after 35 years, Solters parted ways with Roskin and Friedman to form his own agency.

-In the last ten years of his life, Solters was partnered with Jerry Digney in Solters & Digney Public Relations.
+From 2001 to 2009, Solters was partnered with Jerry Digney in Solters & Digney Public Relations.